My favourite Hearable of 2018: Wear & Hear BeHear NOW review

 Unfortunately as well you are unable to activate siri or other voice control on your phone using the BeHear NOW which I find is a real shame.
 A lack of such a simple feature means I can’t use it in the car because I would have to manually make a call using the phone.

 At the start of 2019, Hearables still have a long way to go but the BeHear NOW is starting to encapsulate what I envisage for the future in regards to comfort and usability.
-It’s still not a polished product but it was certainly my preferred Hearable of 2018.
+It’s still not a polished product but it was certainly my preferred Hearable of 2018 and I look forward to seeing what Alango has to offer in the future.

 By completing and submitting the form below you give permission for Hearables Ltd to share the personal information provided with our associated third party clinics.
 This is so they can contact you to make an appointment.
 We will not disclose this information to any other party.